Channel Rustic Siding

-When you want a rugged wood siding that stands up to the Colorado weather, channel siding gives your house the style and protection it needs.
-At Rocky Mountain Forest Products, a Denver based company, we supply premier channel siding for Colorado homes.
+When you want a rugged wood siding that stands up to harsh weather, channel siding gives your house the style and protection it needs.
+At Rocky Mountain Forest Products, we supply premier channel siding for homes across the United States.
 Our natural siding fits almost every setting, from snowy mountain cabins to cozy suburban neighborhoods.
 Channel siding is commonly seen in interior and exterior applications.

 Channel siding is normally supplied in unseasoned knotty grades.
 The face side is saw textured.
-You’ll commonly find available sizing in 1x6, 1x8 and 1x10.
+You’ll commonly find available sizing in 1×6, 1×8 and 1×10.
 Channel siding is easily installed and material waste is minimal.
 Channel siding is a popular type of lap siding and is used whenever a rustic appearance is desired.
 It is super versatile and can be installed vertically, horizontally or diagonally.
 The profile of each board partially overlaps that of the board next to it, turning it into a channel that gives shadow line effects.

 We eliminate the middleman by buying directly from lumber mills.
 This sets us apart from the big box retailers and offers you superior products at exceptional prices.
 This provides excellent weather protection and allows for dimensional movement.